storj/docs/app/support/dashboard/page.md

 redirects:
   - /dcs/getting-started/satellite-developer-account/my-account
   - /dcs/getting-started/satellite-developer-account/dashboard
+metadata:
+  title: Understanding the Storj Console Project Dashboard
+  description:
+    An overview of Storj's Console Project Dashboard and details on its navigational elements, storage and bandwidth usage, project details, and bucket information.
 ---

 The landing page for the Storj DCS Satellite Admin Console is the Project Dashboard.